 Over the years, U.S. legislation has made it increasingly difficult for Americans to live and work overseas.
 Our organizations urge Congress and the Administration to review and rethink certain policies that restrict the effectiveness of the estimated 8.7 million overseas Americans* who are both ambassadors for American interests abroad and creators of domestic jobs.

-In addition to concerns regarding recent legislation that could deprive overseas Americans of their only valid means of identification and travel documentation abroad, our most important issues this year are:
+In addition to legislation that could deprive overseas Americans of their only valid means of identification and travel documentation abroad, our most important concerns this year are:

-- TAXATION: We believe that the United States puts itself at a competitive disadvantage by taxing the income earned by its citizens working abroad.
-The ability to send an employee abroad to manage, direct, instruct or train the employees of a foreign subsidiary is crucial to successful competition.
-We support the complete exclusion of foreign-earned income from U.S. taxation or, at a minimum, an exclusion adjusted for inflation since the Foreign Earned Income Exclusion was first created.
+- TAXATION: We believe that the United States puts itself at a competitive disadvantage by taxing its citizens abroad on the basis of their nationality.
+The ability to send an employee abroad to manage, direct, instruct or train the employees of a foreign subsidiary is crucial to successful competition in today’s global economy.
+The U.S. should put U.S. persons on a par with citizens of other countries and adopt Residence-Based Taxation (RBT).
+The current system of Citizenship-Based Taxation (CBT) imposes the risk of double taxation on people already taxed in the countries where they live and work.
+In addition, the compliance costs for U.S. persons abroad are as daunting as the enforcement costs for the IRS.
 We regret the closure of the last IRS offices abroad and strongly support the creation of National Taxpayer Advocate offices around the world.

 - FATCA: The Foreign Account Tax Compliance Act understandably targets those who evade paying taxes by hiding assets in undisclosed foreign bank accounts but, as an unintended consequence, penalizes American citizens overseas and U.S. economic interests.
-We recommend exemption from FATCA reporting requirements for “same country” accounts belonging to bona fide American residents fiscally domiciled abroad, and other measures to redress the damage created by FATCA.
+In the absence of a shift to RBT, we recommend exemption from FATCA reporting requirements for “same country” accounts belonging to bona fide American residents fiscally domiciled abroad, and other measures to redress the damage created by FATCA.

 - BANKING: Overseas Americans are being denied financial services worldwide.
 We call for legislation to require U.S. banks to find ways to provide services for U.S. citizens with a foreign address while satisfying their Know Your Customer requirements; to ease the reporting burden on foreign financial institutions so as to allow Americans abroad to maintain bank accounts where they reside; to ensure access to low-cost savings and retirement products worldwide; and to stop U.S. tax discrimination against foreign pension funds.

-- VOTING: Legislation should be introduced to clarify certain provisions of the Military and Overseas Voter Empowerment (MOVE) Act (especially clarification that a voter’s ballot request shall apply to each election in the year).
+- VOTING: Legislation should be introduced to clarify certain provisions of the Military and Overseas Voter Empowerment (MOVE) Act (especially by creating a “permanent status” option for qualified overseas voters).
 Funding should be assured for the Election Assistance Commission to allow it to carry out its mission and for continued improvement of election technology.
 American citizens who do not meet state residency requirements should have the right to vote in federal elections in all states and the District of Columbia at the legal voting residence of their U.S. citizen parent(s) or guardian(s).

-- REPRESENTATION: We strongly support HR 3078, the Commission on Americans Abroad Act introduced by Congresswoman Maloney, calling for a Federal Commission to study the impact of government policies upon the millions of Americans residing overseas.
-Our organizations look forward to continued fruitful collaboration with the bipartisan Americans Abroad Caucus.
+- REPRESENTATION: We look forward to the re-introduction of the Commission on Americans Abroad Act, calling for a Federal Commission to study the impact of government policies upon the millions of Americans residing overseas.
+Our organizations will pursue our ongoing collaboration with the bipartisan Americans Abroad Caucus.

 - SOCIAL SECURITY: Americans who have worked abroad should be exempted from application of the Windfall Elimination Provision which unfairly reduces Social Security pension benefits.
 Americans abroad should not be required to contribute to U.S. Social Security and Medicare programs in addition to government pension plans where they reside.
-This double contribution affects, in particular, self-employed Americans abroad and Americans sent overseas by a U.S. employer to a country which does not have a Totalization agreement with the United States; only 24 countries have such a Totalization agreement, which leaves 170 countries without.
+This double contribution affects, in particular, self-employed Americans abroad and Americans sent overseas by a U.S. employer to a country which does not have a Totalization agreement with the United States.
+Access must be facilitated for overseas citizens to “My Social Security Account”, enabling them to manage their accounts from abroad.
 The thresholds for taxation of old age and disability pensions should be significantly raised and adjusted for inflation.

-- CONSULAR ACCESS: We support prompt Congressional action on legislation implementing judicial remedies in serious cases for foreigners arrested in the U.S. whose rights under the Vienna Convention on Consular Relations have been violated.
+- CONSULAR ACCESS: We support prompt Congressional action to implement judicial remedies in serious cases for foreigners arrested in the U.S. whose rights under the Vienna Convention on Consular Relations have been violated.
 For U.S. citizens arrested abroad to be assured of consular access under terms of the Convention, enforcement must be reciprocal.